krono-safe/mcti-detect/README.md

 using the [D programming language][1] that analyses a **time-constrained application** and checks whether the provided exclusion groups hold or not.

-It is a proof-of-concept for the algorithms described in the paper (to be published) **Simultaneity as a Design Constraint**.
+It is a proof-of-concept for the algorithms described in the paper [Non-Simultaneity as a Design Constraint][5].

 ## Building from sources